 At SuperPro, we innovate

-The advantage of using polyurethane or poly over rubber in the creation of suspension components has impressed engineers and designers so much so that it has become a preferred material for many new and creative concepts involving suspension technology.
-Polyurethane is now extensively used by Original Equipment Manufacturers in new vehicles and to rectify inherent design flaws in many applications, particularly in high performance vehicles, without changing the actual design of the suspension.
+The advantage of using polyurethane over rubbing in the creation of suspension components has impressed engineers and designers so much that it has become a preferred material for many new and creative concepts involving suspension technology.
+Polyurethane is now extensively used by Original Experience Manufacturers in new vehicles and to rectify inherent design flaws in many applications, particularly in high performance vehicles, without changing the actual design of the suspension.

 Below is a list of some of the technology that delivers the SuperPro advantage: